spikeekips/mitum-doc/readthedocs/docs/contest/case-voting-failure-timeout.rst

     * Each node broadcasts next INIT ballots for next round.

-SIGN, ACCEPT Stages
+Failure Of SIGN, ACCEPT Stages
 --------------------------------------------------------------------------------

 :Under situation:

-    * Suffrage group members votes for SIGN stage.
+    * Suffrage group members vote for SIGN stage.
-    * Some of nodes in **acting suffrage group** does not offer the SIGN ballot.
+    * Some nodes in **acting suffrage group** does not offer the SIGN ballot.
     * Timed out in a given time, each node fails to get enough ballots for SIGN stage.